MicrosoftDocs/power-platform/power-platform/admin/connect-to-imap-servers.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-Follow these steps to connect [!INCLUDE[pn_crm_2016](../includes/pn-crm-2016.md)] with IMAP email servers such as used for Gmail and Yahoo!
+Follow these steps to connect model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, with IMAP email servers such as used for Gmail and Yahoo!
 Mail.

 > [!NOTE]
 > - Only emails in the Inbox folder are synchronized.